 If a company outsourced certain functions to third party service providers (for example, payroll or information technology), management retains responsibility to assess the controls over the outsourced operations.
-However, management may rely on a Type 2 SAS 70 report2 performed by the independent auditors of the third party service provider even if the auditors for both companies were the same or if the reports are as of a different year-end.
+However, management may rely on a Type 2 SAS 70 report performed by the independent auditors of the third party service provider even if the auditors for both companies were the same or if the reports are as of a different year-end.
 However, management may not rely on a Type 2 SAS 70 report if it engaged the company's independent audit firm to also prepare such report on the third party service provider.
-In addition, the SEC in the October FAQ reiterated that a company may not limit the scope of its assessment of internal control over financial reporting even if management has outsourced a significant process to a service organization and the service organization is unwilling to provide a Type 2 SAS 70 report or access to assess the controls in place at the service organization.